Featured Comment:

 - hard cheese (optional) parmesan, pecorino, etc.

-- parsley dried or fresh, optional garnish
+- fresh parsley dried or fresh, optional garnish

 Instructions